hnryjmes/gcp-ace-study-guide/README.md

 Deployment Manager Template Files

-"As an Associate Cloud Engineeer, you should know that Google recommends using Python to create template files unless the templates are relatively simple, in which case it is appropriate to use Jinja2."
+"As an Associate Cloud Engineer, you should know that Google recommends using Python to create template files unless the templates are relatively simple, in which case it is appropriate to use Jinja2."

 Launching a Deployment Manager Template